-- The Board reviews and approves the Corporation's budgets and business plans in the context of assessing performance and awarding incentives for each upcoming financial year. - The Corporation's compensation policies and practices are generally consistent among the Corporation's business units and executive officers. - The compensation consists of an appropriate balance between each of: (a) short-term and long-term incentive compensation; (b) cash and equity compensation; and (c) fixed and variable compensation. - Performance-dependant bonuses (including those of NEOs) are set as a specified percentage scale closely tied to performance which is measured against two weighted financial metrics (EBITDA 60% and Net Debt 40%) and the value of the long-term equity component of the compensation is connected to the price of the Corporation's Common Shares, which collectively makes NEO's compensation intrinsically connected to the success of the Corporation. - NEOs' contracts are regularly updated and reviewed by the Compensation Committee. - The Corporation has share ownership requirements for its NEOs and senior executives. - The Corporation expressly prohibits its Directors and employees from the hedging of Common Shares and share based compensation awards. - The Corporation's long-term incentive program for the Corporation's officers currently includes RSUs and Options which vest over time.
+- The Board reviews and approves the Corporation's budgets and business plans in the context of assessing performance and awarding incentives for each upcoming financial year. - The Corporation's compensation policies and practices are generally consistent among the Corporation's business units and executive officers. - The compensation consists of an appropriate balance between each of: (a) short-term and long-term incentive compensation; (b) cash and equity compensation; and (c) fixed and variable compensation. - Performance-dependent bonuses (including those of NEOs) are set as a specified percentage scale closely tied to performance which is measured against a number of weighted financial metrics (Adjusted EBITDA (50%); Net Debt Improvement (35%); Profitable New Business Wins (5%); Safety (Total Recordable incident Rate) (5%) and Quality (Customer Incidents) (5%)) and the value of the long-term equity component of the compensation is connected to the price of the Corporation's Common Shares, which collectively makes NEO's compensation intrinsically connected to the success of the Corporation. - NEOs' contracts are regularly updated and reviewed by the Compensation Committee. - The Corporation has share ownership requirements for its NEOs and senior executives. - The Corporation expressly prohibits its Directors and employees from the hedging of Common Shares and share-based compensation awards. - The Corporation's long-term incentive program for the Corporation's officers currently includes RSUs and Options which vest over time.
 This ensures that NEOs and other equatives remain exposed to the risks of their decisions and vesting periods align with risk realization periods.
-The trading of Common Shares, whether obtained through option exercise or otherwise, is subject to specified black-out periods.

-- The Corporation has implemented the executive share ownership guidelines, as described above, to require and encourage minimum levels of share ownership and to better align executive risk perceptions with those of shareholders.
-All NEOs own securities of the Corporation.
+The trading of Common Shares, whether obtained through option exercise or otherwise, is subject to specified black-out periods. - The Corporation has implemented the executive share ownership guidelines, as described above, to require and encourage minimum levels of share ownership and to better align executive risk perceptions with those of shareholders.
 The Corporation continues to encourage investment by executives in equity ownership by offering RSUs. - The Audit Committee and Board are responsible for assessing and monitoring the Corporation's financial and enterprise risks.
-Both the Chair of the Board and the chair of the Audit Committee are independent Directors. - Peer group review is conducted and considered in setting compensation, and the Compensation Committee strives to ensure that compensation practices of the Corporation are in line with the industry practices. - The Compensation Committee has discretion to adjust annual incentive payments to take into account unexpected events and the level of risk undertaken to achieve desired results. - The Corporation has a clawback policy, as described above.
+Both the Chair of the Board and the chair of the Audit Committee are independent Directors. - Peer group review is conducted and considered in setting compensation, and the Compensation Committee strives to ensure that compensation practices of the Corporation are in line with the industry practices. - The Compensation Committee has discretion to adjust annual incentive payments to take into account unexpected events and the level of risk undertaken to achieve desired results. - The Corporation has a Clawback Policy, as described above.